Spirit of the American Doughboy: Memorials

 The statue depicts a doughboy walking through shattered tree stumps strung with barbed wire, his rifle in his left hand and his right hand held high above his head, clutching a hand grenade.
 The aggressive design and affordability of the statue made it extremely popular, and more than 150 copies of it were created for municipal memorials across the nation.
 The Smithsonian American Art Museum currently lists 159 locations.
 Of that number, 134 currently existing originals have been independently authenticated, and several have been identified as copies by other artists (notably Over the Top by John Paulding).
 Viquesney's actual brochures quoted a figure of over 300 by the late 1930s, claiming at least one in every state of the Union, but this is believed to be an inflated figure.

-Two of the statues, both in Arkansas, are individually listed on the National Register of Historic Places; one in Helena and one in Fort Smith.
-Installed in cemeteries, town squares, and parks, outside museums, on courthouse lawns, and countless other places, the design is said to be the most-viewed example of outdoor statuary in the U.S. (after the Statue of Liberty) although many people do not even realize they have seen it.
+The statues are installed in cemeteries, town squares, and parks, outside museums, on courthouse lawns, and in many other types of places.
+At least two of the statues—both in Arkansas—are individually listed on the National Register of Historic Places; one is in Helena and one is in Fort Smith.